 Mike Hollis (00:48:17):

 And so I think guys, you know, and, and I, I clearly admitted that I was a victim of it as well.
 And I think guys get this, this persona and this mentality that, you know, oh, everyone knows me and know they’ll buy my product because of who I am.
 I learned the hard way.
-It, it is not like that.
+It, is not like that.
 A lot of times they really don’t care if you’re not playing football anymore is, is, is, is sad.
-It is this to say, if you’re not playing football anymore and you’re not in the limelight anymore, there are a lot of people out there that it’s okay.
+Is this to say, if you’re not playing football anymore and you’re not in the limelight anymore, there are a lot of people out there that it’s okay.
 It’s cool that you just, you know, okay, you’re an average Joe.
 Now.
 So again, it doesn’t, it doesn’t work on that.
 That’s one thing that, that the expectation level, that former professional athletes might have towards the success of what they think they’re going to have with their business.

 Mike Hollis (00:49:00):